PostHog/posthog.com/contents/docs/user-guides/funnels.md

 **Step 3: Set your time range**

-You should now have a basic funnel showing in the main analysis pane, you can now modify the time range for which you would like to look at the funnel.
+You now have a basic funnel showing in the main analysis pane and can modify the time range which you would like to look at.
 A good place to start is to look at a time range of 30 days to ensure the effects of any day to day variations will be reduced.

 ![image](https://user-images.githubusercontent.com/85295485/134479552-fa5a3eeb-762e-4a01-b5ab-01c43877f120.png)